Dr. June Sullivan, DMSc, PA-C

 Incidence rates are increasing worldwide of symptoms persisting for several months or longer after Coronavirus 19 (COVID-19, SARS-Co-2) acute infection known as the post-acute sequelae of COVID-19 (PASC, long COVID).
 Research demonstrates Epstein-Barr virus (EBV) latent reactivation in hospitalized patients with COVID-19 carries a higher mortality rate when untreated.
 A critical link between EBV and long COVID symptoms connects the hyperinflammatory cascade and immune dysfunction common to both viral conditions.
 A clinical review of emerging literature justifies the rationale for testing and treatment of EBV in cases of PASC.
 Current World Health Organization (WHO) Post-COVID Care Center (PCCC) clinical guidelines for outpatient treatment of long COVID and Multisystem Inflammatory Syndrome (MIS) involve multiple specialty provider access yet exclude viral co-infection screening and treatment for EBV.
 No patented therapy for EBV exists, and the literature review reveals profound evidence for a Federal Drug Administration (FDA) approved treatment for EBV infection.
 To reduce long COVID symptoms, a proposed evaluation and treatment plan for future research of EBV reactivation in PASC patients is merited.
 Primary care and PCCC clinics need a standardized therapy for EBV and PASC co-infection to improve patient outcomes.

 Shelton AG.
 Epstein-Barr Virus Testing-to-Treatment in Long COVID Patients: A Review and Recommendation.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.